 Notes provide additional information about the vocabulary being described.

 Owner refers to the individual or organisation that owns the particular record in the RVA portal.
-If this field is left blank, the vocabulary will only be accessible by the account which created it.
+Note: Once set, the owner field is read-only and cannot be changed via the interface.

 You may provide top concepts that appear in the vocabulary.
 You may provide more than one top concept for your vocabulary.